 I have been a Bowen and body therapy practitioner since 1995 and was initially trained in Bowen therapy in Townsville Australia by Glen Stammers, over the years I have undergone subsequent training’s with Elaine and Ossie Rentch (Founders of Bowtech ) John Wilks and Louise Tremblay.

 In 2000 I returned to NZ and set up my private practice.
 It was at this time I also decided to train in craniosacral therapy, ortho-bionomy and myofascial release techniques.

 In 2007–2014 I was employed at the Mangere Refugee Resettlement Centre with the Refugee As Survivors (RAS) NGO.
 It was here that I had the opportunity to treat refugee clients.
 Some of these clients had been subjected to severe traumatic incidents and it was in this environment that I was able to refine my therapeutic interventions.

-It was also here that he learnt of the Poly Vagal Theory.
+It was also here that I learnt of the Poly Vagal Theory.
 This was developed by Professor Steve Porges and helps us understand how as a species we humans are always assessing the environment for threats and how our autonomic nervous system responds to ensure that we survive.